Combine Files in Power Query

 The combine files experience behaves as follows:

-- Users can also pick a different example file instead of the first file, by using the Example File dropdown menu.
+- You can also pick a different example file instead of the first file, by using the Example File dropdown menu.

-- Optionally, users can exclude files that result in errors from the final output.
+- Optionally, you can exclude files that result in errors from the final output.

 Power Query then automatically performs the following actions: